-Sr. No. On completing the course, students will be able to CO1 Predict the results and identify errors associated with chemical analysis based on the analytical technique and nature of the sample.
+S. No. On completing the course, CO1 Predict the results and identify errors associated with a chemical analysis based on the analytical technique and nature of the sample.
 CO2 Justify the steps to prepare and standardize different solutions.
-CO3 Get Hands on expertise to synthesize organic compounds, able to check purity of organic compounds & the progress of the reaction by performing TLC Techniques individually CO4 Characterize the structure of the organic compound by interpreting IR, UV, 1H NMR and Mass spectral data.
-CO5 Gain hands-on practice to handle laboratory equipments.
+CO3 Hands on expertise to synthesize organic compounds.
+Able to check Purity of organic compounds & the progress of the reaction by performing TLC Techniques individually CO4 To characterize the structure of the organic compound by interpreting IR, UV, 1H NMR and Mass spectral data.
+CO5 Gain hands-on practice of handling Laboratory Equipment.